attainu/robin-reflect-writing/README.md

   - Each Post contains
     - Title , subtitle, content and image
     - also an  option to save it to public or private...
+7. #### User can edit (or)  delete his both public and private articles...
+8. #### There is also an option to delete the entire account which deletes both his public and private posts and his entire account.
+He no more has access to any of his articles